w3guy/old-documentation/docs/social-login/twitter.md

 **Callback URL:** `http://yoursite.com/wp-content/plugins/profilepress/social-login/?hauth.done=Twitter`.
 Replace `http://yoursite.com` with your website URL.
+If your website url contains "www", don't forget to include it in the Callback URL.

 Read and agree to the *Developer Agreement* and finally, click the create button.